 One simple way to promote the survey is to add a strap-line to the signature area on emails (see below) as we are often solving problems and answering questions – this reinforces that we are supporting students.

-Calling all final year students please complete the National Student Survey (NSS): your contribution is very important http://www.thestudentsurvey.com/
+Calling all final year students please complete the National Student Survey (NSS): your reflections on your whole degree – first – final year is very important http://www.thestudentsurvey.com/

 How to create and add a signature to messages